illuscio-dev/islelib-py/zdocs/source/index.rst

    * Test the library in the above python versions on linux, mac, and windows using `pytest`_.
 Any failed tests will halt the build.
    * Check that test coverage exceeds 85%.
 If not, the build will fail.

-When pushing to the ``master`` branch, azure will do the above, then also:
+When pushing to the ``dev`` branch, azure will do the above, then also:

    * Build sdist and bdist_whl's through setuptools
    * Check that the version of library does not already exist in the `Python Azure Artifacts Feed`_.
 If it does, the build will fail.